G4FEV/-Soyuz-Capsule-Digital-Clock/README.md

 <P ALIGN="LEFT">
 <B> RELAYS </B>

-The maximum current an Arduino pin can switch is 40mA so we use a transistor to switch coax relays or slave relays.
+An optional relay mey be added on pin D3 which is used to simply add a ticking sound when D3 is pulsed (The clacker) The maximum current an Arduino pin can switch is 40mA so we use a transistor to switch the relay.

 Circuit diagram arduino
 Circuit of clacker